-This washcloth pattern is also great for beginners.
-I made a short video demonstration of the waffle stitch so you don’t have to guess anything and can easily follow along.
+This crochet washcloth pattern is a great beginner pattern.
+I made a short video demonstration of the waffle stitch so you can learn this stitch and make a beautiful washcloth/dishcloth for yourself.
+The video is made for beginners so you can see learn by watching from the very beginning to the end and can easily follow along.

-I made those washcloths using 100% cotton, light worsted #3 weight yarn (8ply/DK).
-I find cotton works best for washcloths as it absorbs water really well and just feels nice and natural on skin.
+I made those crochet washcloths using 100% cotton, light worsted #3 weight yarn (8ply/DK).
+I find cotton works best for washcloths as it absorbs water really well and just feels nice and natural.

 Scroll down for the written pattern!
 You can find a quick 10 min video tutorial on how to crochet the waffle stitch at the bottom of the page!